-We have initiated activities for the scale-up and validation of the manufacturing process for the drug substance for Zimura.
-We have been continuing discussions with our existing manufacturer, Agilent Technologies, Inc., or Agilent, for scale-up and validation and other activities in preparation for potential commercialization.
-We have also engaged a second manufacturer, with the goal of assessing whether this manufacturer can produce Zimura drug substance at an adequate scale for future potential commercial use.
-Depending on these discussions with Agilent and the success of any scale-up activities by Agilent and the second manufacturer, we may use either Agilent, this second manufacturer or both for future supply of Zimura drug substance.
-In addition, regardless of which manufacturer we use, we will need to demonstrate that the drug substance produced through the scaled-up process is analytically comparable to the Zimura we are currently using.
-We are continuing analytical method development and validation work with our contract manufacturers and laboratories.
+In early 2017, we completed the small scale manufacture of multiple batches of Zimura drug substance that we are using to support clinical drug supply for the GATHER2 trial and the expanded STAR trial.
+We have initiated activities in preparation for the scale-up and validation of the manufacturing process for Zimura drug substance with a new manufacturer, with the goal of assessing whether this manufacturer can produce Zimura drug substance at an adequate scale for future potential commercial use.
+If this manufacturer is successful, we intend for this manufacturer to be our primary supplier of Zimura drug substance.
+We have also engaged our historical contract manufacturer for Zimura drug substance, Agilent Technologies, Inc., or Agilent, for scale-up and validation activities.
+Depending on the success of the scale-up activities by the new manufacturer, we may use either this new manufacturer, Agilent or both for future supply of Zimura drug substance.
+In addition, regardless of which manufacturer we use, we will need to demonstrate that the drug substance produced through the scale-up process is analytically comparable to the drug substance we are currently using.
+We are continuing analytical method development and qualification with our contract manufacturers and laboratories.

-We are also exploring a potential change to the vial used for the Zimura drug product, which we believe may allow us to support a more efficient fill/finish operation at a commercial scale.
-We have been in discussions with our existing fill/finish manufacturer, Ajinomoto Bio-Pharma Services, or Ajinomoto, for supply of the changed vial and its capacity to supply us and/or a potential collaborator with Zimura drug product for potential commercial use.
-We have also engaged a second manufacturer to provide us additional supply of Zimura drug product using the existing vial configuration.
-This second manufacturer is in the process of making additional Zimura drug product to support our needs for the GATHER2 trial and the expanded OPH2005 trial.
+In 2020, we engaged a contract manufacturer to provide us with additional supply of finished Zimura drug product to support our needs for the GATHER2 trial and the expanded STAR trial.
+We expect that this contract manufacturer will be able to supply sufficient finished Zimura drug product for these two clinical trials.
+In addition, we are planning to make a change to the existing vial used for Zimura drug product, which we believe may allow us to support a more efficient fill/finish operation at a commercial scale.
+We have been in discussions with our historical fill/finish manufacturer, Ajinomoto Bio-Pharma Services, or Ajinomoto, regarding its capacity to supply us with finished Zimura drug product with the new vial for potential commercial use.

-We order the polyethylene glycol, or PEG, starting material used to make Zimura drug substance from a sole source third-party manufacturer.
+We order the polyethylene glycol, or PEG starting material used to make Zimura drug substance from a sole source third-party manufacturer outside the United States.
 We currently procure the supply on a purchase order basis and are planning to enter into a long-term supply agreement with this manufacturer for the PEG starting material.
+We are assessing this supplier's capacity to supply the PEG at the scale that we expect we will need for commercial manufacturing.